querkmachine/beeps.website/blog/2022-07-28-discovery-faq.md

 What's the difference?

-If I _want_ to be a robot, then I _want_ to be able to identify as a robot.
+I blatantly don't identify as being human.
+My idealised physical form is that of a machine.

-Given the actual process is impossible at this time, _wanting_ the identity is the closest thing possible to _having it_.
+Given the actual process of becoming one is impossible at this time, as far as I'm concerned, _wanting_ to be a robot is the closest thing possible to _identifying_ as one.

+Edit (2022-09-14): Reworded answer.

 ---